Fioredicampagna/Hyp2021-AMMS-Project/README.md

 For this reason the breadcrumbs used are path-based and depend strictly on the page the user is navigating in.

 ### SEO

+To accomplish with the SEO basic requirements, each page has been equipped with meaningful title and meta data (in particular charset, hid, name and content).

 ### Accessibility